T3p/adaptive-batch-size/README.md

 **Replicating the experiments**\
-To replicate all the experiments of the paper, just clone the repository locally and run **exp_full.py**.
+To replicate all the experiments of the paper, just clone the repository locally and run **exp_full.py**.\
-*Warning*: it may take a *long* time, so you may want to comment some lines of the script.
+*Warning*: it may take a *long* time, so you may want to comment out some lines of the script.

 **Testing on other tasks**\
 The main algorithm is in **adabatch.py**.
 To test the methods on other tasks, you can modify the LQG experiment in **exp_lqg1d.py**.